liyao001/BioQueueDoc/source/cluster.rst

 BioQueue.
 However, limited by the clusters we can access, BioQueue now just provides build-in plugins for TorquePBS (carefully tested under production environment) and HTCondor (not tested under production environment).
-So we hope our users who have the privilege to accesss other types of DRMs can involved in the development of cluster plugins.
+So we hope our users who have the privilege to access other types of DRMs can involved in the development of cluster plugins.
 Here we provide a detailed documentation for developing new plugins for BioQueue.

 1. Coding conventions
 +++++++++++++++++++++

-1. **Required**: All plugins files is written in Python or at least provide a wrapper written in Python.
+1. **Required**: All plugins files are written in Python or at least provide a wrapper written in Python.
 The file name should be identical to the DRM's name and other supplementary files should use the DRM's name with different suffix.
-Take TorquePBS for example, the plugin file should named as *TorquePBS.py* and if you use an extra file as the template for job script, the name of it should be *TorquePBS.tpl*.
+Take TorquePBS for example, the plugin file should be named as *TorquePBS.py* and if you use an extra file as the template for job script, the name of it should be *TorquePBS.tpl*.
 2. Suggested: Function name or variable name should follow the style guide for Python code stated in `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_.
 In brief, both function name and variable in function should be lowercase.
 3. Suggested: Two blank lines between two function block is expected.